-If the original image is in a “lossy” format (like a JPG file from your camera), before editing the photo first save it to a “lossless” format like RAW, PNG or Paintshop Pro’s PSP format.
+If the original image is a JPG or other “lossy” format, before editing the photo first save it to a “lossless” format like RAW, PNG or Paintshop Pro’s PSPimage format.
 That way you can edit the image and re-save it with no loss of quality.

-When you are done editing, you can re-save the image to JPG or another lossy format if needed – but hang onto that lossless version as well, in case you need to play with the image again!
+When you are done editing, you can re-save the image to JPG or another lossy format if needed – for most uses JPG gives you the clearest image at the smallest file size – but hang onto that lossless version as well, in case you need to play with the image again!

 Editing photos for print use

 Confused over what size an image needs to be for print use?
 Join the club!

 The short answer is this: take the width of the digital photo in pixels and divide by 300: that’s how wide (in inches) the printed image will be if printed at 300dpi (dots per inch).
 Do the same with the height.

 For instance, an image that is 1800 x 1500px will print at 6 x 5” at 300 dpi.

 What about the image’s resolution – the ppi (pixels per inch)?
 It’s very confusing (especially because some graphics programs call the digital image resolution “dpi”, which it is NOT), but in essence, the digital resolution refers only to how an image is displayed on a computer screen, and is irrelevant for print use.
 See my DPI vs. PPI page for a more detailed discussion.

 So what can be done with film (non-digital) photos?